tfeldmann/Arduino-Blinkenlight/README.md

 }
 ```

 Easy, uh?
-And it's not only blinking, it does so with smooth fading effects and
+It's not only blinking, it does so with smooth fading effects and
 logarithmic LED brightness compensation.
 Your boards never looked more professional! /s

 > Note: If you don't love the fading effects, just use the `Indicator`-class instead of